mnshdw/squirrel-lsp/README.md

 1. VS Code extension (client)

-- Install the packaged VSIX from `vscode-extension/squirrel-lsp-vscode-<version>.vsix`.
+- Download the VSIX package (`squirrel-lsp-vscode-<version>.vsix`) from the [GitHub Releases](https://github.com/antmx/squirrel-lsp/releases) page.
+- Install it in VS Code:
   - In VS Code: Extensions panel → … → "Install from VSIX…"
   - Or in a terminal:
     ```bash